 3. Ethnic and Cultural Differences

 According to a New York Times report, there are only 5 African-American CEOs out of Fortune 500 companies.
+As of late 2023, that number had improved to 8 African-American CEOs, the highest since the listing was started in 1955.
 Furthermore, a University of Wisconsin study revealed that people with African-American sounding names are 14% less likely to get a callback.

 Sadly, issues from ethnic and cultural differences are still present in the workplace.
 There are still some individuals who hold prejudice against people who have different ethnic, cultural, and religious backgrounds as their own.